graphql/composite-schemas-wg/agendas/2025/06-Jun/12-week-2.md

 1. Review agenda (2m, Host)
 1. Check for [ready for review agenda items](https://github.com/graphql/composite-schemas-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc) (5m, Host)
 1. Agree on the target state of the spec for GraphQL Conf and discuss what’s left to get there (15m, Pascal)
+1. Feature Inspection Of Schemas (15m, Michael)
+1. Batch lookups allowed when there are no requirements (15m, Michael)